-- 2. Angiotensin converting enzyme inhibitor (ACEI, such as benazepril) therapy at standard dose rate. - 3.
+- Dietary sodium (Na) reduction there is no evidence that lowering dietary Na will reduce blood pressure.
+If dietary Na reduction is attempted, it should be accomplished gradually and in combination with pharmacological therapy. - 2.
+Angiotensin converting enzyme inhibitor (ACEI, such as benazepril) therapy at standard dose rate. - 3.
 Double the dose of ACEI (in some patients, increasing the dose may improve the antihypertensive effect). - 4.
 Combine ACEI and calcium channel blocker (CCB, such as amlodipine) treatment, especially if severely hypertensive. - 5.
 Combine ACEI and CCB with angiotensin receptor blocker (ARB, such as telmisartan) and/or hydralazine if additional treatment is required.